 Thanks to Town and Country for hosting our stay.
 While our accommodations were comped, all opinions expressed here are my own.

 Living in Southern California, there’s so much to explore right in our own backyard.
-When it was announced that the new Sesame Place theme park would be opening soon, my wife and I knew that we wanted to take our kids to check it out.
-Well, it opened in late March and we visited in early April.
-Stay tuned for that story!
+When it was announced that the new Sesame Place theme park was opening, my wife and I knew that we wanted to take our kids to check it out.
 We made a mini getaway of it and spent a few nights at Town and Country in San Diego, a family-friendly resort that was a pleasant surprise for a number of reasons.
 Here are 14 reasons to stay there:

 Town and Country has quite the history.
 It was originally built in 1953 as a meager 40-room roadside lodge and the hotel helped set the stage for the evolution of the whole Mission Valley.
 Town and Country was the first hotel in Hotel Circle and the first convention center in San Diego.
 According to their website: “Throughout its history, the resort has played significant role hosting thousands of important civic events, as well as mayors, heads of state, presidential candidates, cabinet members and industry leaders.”
 In 1973, Mohammed Ali trained for his 1973 fight with Ken Norton at Town and Country and he signed autographs and posed for pictures for three hours before the big fight.